-This might come across as a bit of a strange one, as you do get marmite in the UK for example, but our version is different.
+This might come across as a bit of a strange one, as you do get marmite in the UK for example, but ours is different.
 Unlike the offensively sweet British concoction, the Kiwi recipe is rich with just the right balance of salty bitter goodness.
-Combined with toasted Vogel’s bread (has to be the “very thin slice” loaf) you have a crunchy and delicious thing indeed.
+Combined with toasted Vogel’s bread (“very thin slice” loaf) you have a crunchy and delicious thing indeed.

 You can do this one yourself by going to any of the local supermarkets!

 Us Kiwis get pleasure from the simplest things and another example is Mince and Cheese pies.
 Some of you may have seen the video that went viral of a NZ police officer giving advice about blowing on the hot pie.
 It shows just how much we care about pies and how they are consumed.